wso2/docs-is/en/includes/guides/organization-management/onboard-org-admins/sales-led-approach.md

     !!! tip

         The Administrator role is a default Console role that provides access to all features of the Console.
-Create a different role in the organization (root) and assign it to the user if you wish to grant limited Console access.
+Create a different role in the root organization and assign it to the user if you wish to grant limited Console access.

 4. Go to its **Users** tab and from the dropdown, select the user from the dropdown.

 5. Click **Update** to save the changes.

-!!! note
+!!! note "Access the Console"

-    Learn how organization admins can access the Console in [Administration of organizations]({{base_path}}/guides/organization-management/manage-b2b-administration/#use-the-console-as-the-administration-portal).
+    Learn how privileged organization users may access the Console in [Administration of organizations]({{base_path}}/guides/organization-management/manage-b2b-administration/#use-the-console-as-the-administration-portal).